March 27, 2020

 1. Work-Related Injuries

-For instance, an employee might slip on ice going to the mailbox and argue the injury is work-related because he was retrieving mail expected from the employer, but if the employee also receives personal mail at the same mailbox, there is a question as to whether the activity was work-related or personal.
+For instance, an employee might slip on ice going to the mailbox.
+They may argue the injury is work-related because they retrieved mail expected from the employer.
+If the employee also receives personal mail at the same mailbox, there is a question as to whether the activity was work-related or personal.

 2. Tracking Time Worked

-If a nonexempt employee works from home, it may be a challenge to keep accurate track and control of hours worked.
-An employee must be paid for all time worked, whether authorized or not.
+If a non-exempt employee works from home, it may be a challenge to keep accurate track and control hours worked.
+An employee must be paid for all time worked, authorized or not.
 Consequently, employers should have a system to ensure all time worked is accurately reported and paid.
-Ultimately, it is the employer’s burden to disprove any claim for unpaid time, so it is imperative to have a sufficient reporting or tracking process.
+Ultimately, the employer must disprove any claim for unpaid time.
+It is imperative to use a sufficient reporting or tracking process.

 3. Regulation of Activity

-Most often, an employee telecommuting from home is using a computer remotely connected to the employer’s system.
-This can create privacy issues for both the employee and employer.
-As with employees in a traditional workplace, the employer must apply its rules regarding content and use of email to employees working out of the home, including limitations on sexual or other inappropriate content of work-related email communications.
-Consequently, an employee working from home must be informed that he or she cannot expect privacy in email communications, just as an employee in the workplace cannot.
-This policy should be described in the employment handbook received by all employees, whether working out of home or in the office.
+Most often, an employee telecommuting from home uses a computer remotely connected to the employer’s system.
+This can create privacy issues for both the employee and the employer.
+As with employees in a traditional workplace, the employer must apply its rules regarding the content and use of email to employees working out of the home.

-All employers are subject to OSHA’s General Duty Clause, which requires employers to “furnish to each of his employee’s employment and a place of employment which are free from recognized hazards that are causing or are likely to cause death or serious physical harm to his employees.”
+All employers subject to OSHA’s General Duty Clause require them to “furnish to each employee’s employment and a place of employment free from recognized hazards causing or likely to cause death or serious physical harm to the employees.”

-This information is accurate as of March 27, 2020, and is subject to change based on any new legislation.
+The deduction can be made to an employee’s pay for a loan or debt authorized by the employee in writing.
+This information is accurate as of March 27, 2020.
+It is subject to change based on any new legislation.